This is the multi-page printable view of this section. Click here to print.

 AWS Lambda Timeout

-S3 Protector is an AWS Lambda function.
-Every AWS Lambda function has a maximum execution time called a ’timeout’.
-When you install this product with supplied CloudFormation template its timeout is set to 5 minutes.
-A maximum timeout of 15 minutes may be set.
-Function timeout puts a restriction on the size of the file that this product may process.
-If S3 Protector runs out of time while processing a file, it will fail with ‘Status: timeout’, which will appear in the logs similar to the following:
+S3 Protector runs in AWS Lambda.
+Each Lambda invocation has a maximum execution time called a timeout.
+When you install this product with the supplied CloudFormation template, the timeout is set to 15 minutes, the maximum timeout allowed by AWS.
+If S3 Protector runs out of time while processing a file, it will fail with Status: timeout, which will appear in the logs similar to the following:

 REPORT RequestId: aaaaaaaa-aaaa-aaaa-aaaa-aaaaaaaaaaaa Duration: 300000.00 ms Billed Duration: 300000 ms Memory Size: 1728 MB Max Memory Used: 654 MB Init Duration: 3868.74 ms Status: timeout